amarkmcconn/Pizza-Parlor/README.md

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this application depends on?
 We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
 ## Known Bugs

-* _Any known issues_
+* _No known issues at this time_
-* _should go here_

 ## License

-_If they run into any issues or have questions, ideas or concerns.
-Please contact me @mark-programming1@gmail.com or make a contribution to the code._
+_If you run into any issues or have questions, ideas or concerns.
+Please email me @mark-programming1@gmail.com or make a contribution to the code._

 Copyright (c) _2022_ _Mark McConnell_